NicolaZucchia/ParsingRecipes/README.md

 Recipes are taken from other sources and vary in the format and style of preparation.
 All credit is given to the authors.

 Parsing scripts:
-- parsing1: this version of parsing is really basic
+- parser1: this version of parsing is really basic
-- parsing_identifiers: this version uses identifiers to detect ingredients in the text, which is especially useful whenever the recipe is a continuous text and is not well-structured
+- parser_identifiers: this version uses identifiers to detect ingredients in the text, which is especially useful whenever the recipe is a continuous text and is not well-structured

 More scripts and recipes will follow.